Economics of Reuse: ARTH-GA 9003.001

 Aspects of Architectural and Urban Development - ARTH-GA-9003-001

 This course offers a sophisticated overview of aspects of the setting, presentation, and continuity of buildings.Presented in four sections, the instruction will leave the class able to navigate in four fields: town squares and gardens, the structure of older buildings, architectural representations and historic interiors.

 The first section, led by Todd Longstaffe-Gowan and James Fox, focuses on landscape design.
 It will explore the setting of buildings, town squares and gardens throughout London, including visits to Kensington Palace and Hampton Court.

 The second section, taught by Ian Hume, will help students understand the basic aspects of structure in historic buildings and learn how to undertake their repair and restoration.
 It will cover the principles of engineering conservation.

 The third section, led by Neil Bingham, will teach students how to identify and ‘read’ the basic aspects of architectural representations (e.g. plan, elevation, section, detail, perspective).
 It will develop students’ appreciation of architectural drawings through the use of excellent library collections and archives at the RIBA Architecture Study Rooms at the Royal Academy of Arts and the Victoria and Albert Museum.

 The fourth section considers great interiors from the 1500s to early 1900s.
-It will comprise a visit to the Geffrye Museum of Interiors and two guided tours in the acclaimed new British Galleries at the Victoria & Albert Museum.
+It will comprise a lecture and two guided tours in the acclaimed new British Galleries at the Victoria & Albert Museum.

 This course outlines methods of environmental assessment for buildings, in relation to sustainability concepts and the impact of buildings on the environment.
 It examines the application of these tests including the context of existing buildings and the scope for action in this field, referencing the balance of sustainable and non-sustainable characteristics of historic buildings.